 This, of course, essentially doubtful given that I know little about English bus journeys.
-Perhaps it should read 'an unexpectedly beautiful bus journey' given that it starts in a most inauspicious place, the old Halifax Bus Station which has a rather grand entrance which soon dips into bus station mundanity.
-Now it has been replaced by more modern mundanity.
+Perhaps if should read 'an unexpectedly beautiful bus journey' given that it starts in a most inauspicious place, Halifax Bus Station which has a rather grand entrance which soon dips into bus station mundanity.

 There is much of this in Halifax, an old town, which has dropped into a pit of obscurity.
 Once it was a centre for trade and for money.
 The town received all of the wool of the upper valleys of the Calder and Colne, much in the form of woven 'pieces' or kersey sold at the grand Piece Hall, a trade financed by the banks which proliferated in the town.
+This, for example is the interior of what is now Lloyds Bank, once the West Yorkshire Bank though he is unable to account for the inclusion of Hull.

 Defoe visited Halifax and was much impressed by its vibrant industry as well as being fascinated by its unusual mode of public execution; a kind of weighted axe which used to be found at the top of what is now Gibbet Street.
 He believed that this machine, introduced to curtail the stealing of the woollen kersey cloth which was traded in the town, gave rise to the proverbial saying:

-From Hell, Hull and Halifax,

-Good Lord deliver us
+WAINHOUSE TOWER From Hell, Hull and Halifax, Good Lord deliver us